-Olive oil, which is rich in monounsaturated fatty acids, is a major component of the Mediterranean diet.
-Populations from that region have longer life expectancies and lower risks of heart disease, high blood pressure and stroke, compared with North Americans and Northern Europeans.
+Olive oil, rich in monounsaturated fatty acids, is a major component of the Mediterranean diet.

 Monounsaturated fatty acids (MUFAs) are considered a healthy dietary fat, as opposed to saturated fats and trans fats.

-Olive oil is a fat obtained from the fruit of the Olea europaea (olive tree), a traditional tree crop of the Mediterranean region, where whole olives are pressed to produce olive oil.
+Olive oil is a fat obtained from the fruit of the Olea europaea (olive tree), a traditional tree crop of the Mediterranean region.
+Whole olives are pressed to produce this distinctive oil.

-The oil is used in cosmetics, medicine, cooking and soaps, and was also used as a fuel for traditional lamps.
-Although originating in the Mediterranean countries, today it is used worldwide.
+The oil is used in cosmetics, medicine, cooking, and soaps, and was also used as a fuel for traditional lamps.
+Olive oil originally came from the Mediterranean, but today it is used worldwide.

-Over the last 50 years, there have been thousands of studies examining the health benefits of olive oil.
-Below are some examples:
+Over the last 50 years, many studies have looked at the health benefits of olive oil.

-Olive oil is the main source of dietary fat in the Mediterranean diet, which is associated with a low death rate from cardiovascular diseases compared to other parts of the world.
+Olive oil is the main source of dietary fat in the Mediterranean diet.
+There appears to be a lower death rate from cardiovascular diseases in the Mediterranean area, compared with other parts of the world.

-The study found that people who regularly consume olive oil are much less likely to develop cardiovascular diseases, including hypertension (high blood pressure), stroke, and hyperlipidemia (high blood cholesterol and triglyceride levels).
+Results suggested that people who regularly consume olive oil are less likely to develop cardiovascular diseases, including hypertension (high blood pressure), stroke, and hyperlipidemia (high blood cholesterol and triglyceride levels).

-In this study, Professor Pilar Guallar-Castillón and colleagues surveyed 40,757 adults aged from 26 to 69 years over an 11-year period.
-They focused on the people's cooking methods and dietary habits.
+The scientists surveyed 40,757 adults aged from 26 to 69 years over an 11-year period.
+They focused on cooking methods and dietary habits.
 None of the participants had heart disease when the study started.

 The researchers concluded: